zendesk/samson/plugins/env/README.md

 The generated enviornment variables is the merger of deploy_group env variables, if the samson `deploy_group plugin` is activated, the `project` environment variables in the samson database and the environment variables in the github `repo`.
 The order of precedence for variables with the same key name: `deploy_group` replaces `project` which replaces `repo` variables.

+*The variables in the Samson database overwrite any variables in the repo.*